 - Single men or same-sex male couples;

-- Women and opposite-sex couples where the woman does not have a uterus.
+- Women and heterosexual couples where the woman does not have a uterus.
 This might be because of MRKH (born without a uterus) or hysterectomy due to cancer treatment, endometriosis, or a traumatic birth or miscarriage.

-- Women and opposite-sex couples where the woman does have a uterus, but for any reason she cannot carry, or should not carry a pregnancy to term because of the risk to herself or the baby.
+- Women and heterosexual couples where the woman does have a uterus, but for any reason she cannot carry, or should not carry a pregnancy to term because of the risk to herself or the baby.
 This might be, for example, because she has a chronic health condition and the medication she is on is incompatible with pregnancy.
 Or that being pregnant may have such a detrimental effect on her health that should be avoided.
 Or it might be that she has problems growing sufficient uterine lining to carry a pregnancy.
 There are many reasons, and all of them are medical – which means they need a doctor to verify that she qualifies for surrogacy.

 If you are in a lesbian couple, both women must be unable to conceive or carry a baby to term in order for both members of the couple to qualify for surrogacy.
 Egg-sharing, where one woman in a couple provides her eggs, whilst her partner carries the baby, is not surrogacy and is simply another way of creating a family.

 Unfortunately, the surrogacy laws are not consistent, so not everyone that falls into one of the above three categories qualifies for surrogacy.
 In Western Australia for example, single men and same-sex male couples cannot pursue surrogacy, which means they must relocate interstate or pursue surrogacy overseas.
 We are optimistic that law reform is coming soon to WA that will allow access to everyone.